buchacm/buchacm.github.io/02publications.markdown

 permalink: /research/
 ---

-List of papers classified by topics.
+List of papers sorted by topics.
 Some papers are listed several times as they cover more than one topic.
-The full list of papers in reverse chronological order is found in the <a href="https://github.com/buchacm/slides/blob/main/curriculumVitae2026.pdf" target="_blank" rel="noopener"> CV </a> and on my <a href="https://scholar.google.at/citations?user=o5gRvXMAAAAJ&hl=de&oi=ao" target="_blank" rel="noopener"> Google Scholar profile. </a>

-Elimination Theory, The Newton-Puiseux Algorithm, Tropical Geometry

-- the Newton-Puiseux algorithm and effective algebraic series

-- separating variables in bivariate polynomial ideals
-- on the problem of...
-- separating variables in bivariate polynomial ideals: the local case
-- separated variables on plane algebraic curves
--  x(1-t(x+x^{-1}))F(x;t) = x - tF(0;t) ?

-Dynamical Systems of Algebraic Correspondences

-- on finite orbits of infinite correspondonces

-Discrete Differential Equations

--  x(1-t(x+x^{-1}))F(x;t) = x - tF(0;t)
--  the orbit-sum method for higher order equations
-- the Newton-Puiseux algorithm and effective algebraic series
-- quadrant walks starting outside the quadrant
-- inhomogeneous restricted lattice walks

-Enumeration of Restricted Lattice Walks

--  x(1-t(x+x^{-1}))F(x;t) = x - tF(0;t)
--  the orbit-sum method for higher order equations
-- the Newton-Puiseux algorithm and effective algebraic series
-- quadrant walks starting outside the quadrant
--  4d-walks in the orthant

-  Theses:

-  -PhD thesis
-  -Master's thesis
+The list of papers in reverse chronological order is found in the <a href="https://github.com/buchacm/slides/blob/main/curriculumVitae2026.pdf" target="_blank" rel="noopener"> CV </a> and on my <a href="https://scholar.google.at/citations?user=o5gRvXMAAAAJ&hl=de&oi=ao" target="_blank" rel="noopener"> Google Scholar profile. </a>

+__Elimination theory__

+- The Newton-Puiseux algorithm and effective algebraic series <a href="https://www.sciencedirect.com/science/article/pii/S0021869325005642" target="_blank" rel="noopener"> [link] </a>\
+  Journal of Algebra, 688, 284-306, 2026

+- Separating variables in bivariate polynomial ideals <a href="https://dl.acm.org/doi/epdf/10.1145/3373207.3404028" target="_blank" rel="noopener"> [link] </a>\
+ with Manuel Kauers and Gleb Pogudin\
+ Proceedings of the 45th International Symposium on Symbolic and Algebraic Computation, 54 - 61, 2020

+- Separating variables in bivariate polynomial ideals: the local case <a href="https://arxiv.org/abs/2404.10377" target="_blank" rel="noopener"> [arXiv] </a>\

+- Separated variables on plane algebraic curves <a href="https://arxiv.org/abs/2411.08584" target="_blank" rel="noopener"> [arXiv] </a>\

+- On finite orbits of infinite correspondences <a href="https://arxiv.org/abs/2511.07172" target="_blank" rel="noopener"> [arXiv] </a>

+- On the problem of separating variables in multivariate polynomial ideals <a href="https://dl.acm.org/doi/epdf/10.1145/3666000.3669680" target="_blank" rel="noopener"> [link] </a>\
+  with Manuel Kauers\
+  Proceedings of the 49th International Symposium on Symbolic and Algebraic Computation, 100 - 107, 2024

+__Dynamical systems__

+- On finite orbits of infinite correspondences <a href="https://arxiv.org/abs/2511.07172" target="_blank" rel="noopener"> [arXiv] </a>

+__Enumeration of lattice walks__

+- x(1-t(x+x^{-1}) F(x;t) = x - tF(0;t) <a href="https://arxiv.org/abs/2512.21753" target="_blank" rel="noopener"> [arXiv] </a>

+- The orbit-sum method for higher order equations <a href="https://arxiv.org/abs/2211.08175" target="_blank" rel="noopener"> [arXiv] </a>\

+- The Newton-Puiseux algorithm and effective algebraic series <a href="https://www.sciencedirect.com/science/article/pii/S0021869325005642" target="_blank" rel="noopener"> [link] </a>\
+  Journal of Algebra, 688, 284-306, 2026

+- Inhomogeneous Restricted Lattice Walks <a href="https://www.mat.univie.ac.at/~slc/wpapers/FPSAC2019/75.pdf" target="_blank" rel="noopener"> [link] </a>\
+  with Manuel Kauers\
+  Séminaire Lotharingien de Combinatoire, 82B, Art.
+75, 12pp, 2019.

+- Quadrant walks starting outside the quadrant <a href="https://www.mat.univie.ac.at/~slc/wpapers/FPSAC2021/26Buchacher.pdf" target="_blank" rel="noopener"> [link] </a>\
+ with Manuel Kauers and Amélie Trotignon\
+ Séminaire Lotharingien de Combinatoire, 75B, Art.
+26, 11pp, 2021.

+- Walks with small steps in the 4D-orthant
+<a href="https://link.springer.com/article/10.1007/s00026-020-00520-5" target="_blank" rel="noopener"> [link] </a>\
+  with Sophie Hofmanninger and Manuel Kauers\
+  Annals of Combinatorics, 25, 153–166, 2021

+__Optimization__

+- Graph learning based on total variation minimization <a href="https://ieeexplore.ieee.org/document/8461603" target="_blank" rel="noopener"> [link] </a>\
+  with Peter Berger, Gabor Hannak and Gerald Matz\
+  Proceedings of the 2018 IEEE International Conference on Acoustics, Speech and Signal Processing, 6309-6313, 2018

+  __Theses__

+  - Algorithms for the enumeration of lattice walks, PhD thesis, Johannes Kepler University Linz, 2021

+  - The Asymptotic Behaviour of Denumerable Markov Chains, Master's thesis, Univeristy of Vienna, 2015